bdfaus/Sparkify/README.md

 # Intro & Results
 Sparkify is a fictitious music streaming app.
 As with most streaming services, users upgrade and downgrade service based on their experience and other personal factors.
 The goal of this project is to predict user downgrades with Machine Learning models which utilize user interaction with Sparkify.

 On a smaller 128mb dataset, users who downgraded were predicted successfully at a rate of 95%.
 On a larger, 12gb dataset, users who downgraded were predicted successfully at a rate of 20%.
-Both prediciton sets had very low rates of false positive predictions (less than 1%).
+Both prediciton sets had very low rates of false positive predictions (less than .001%).

 ## Full Discussion
-A fuller discussion of results can be found at {blog address}
+A fuller discussion of results can be found at https://medium.com/@ben.faus/predicting-customer-churn-using-spark-8772223150d3

 ## Files
 - *mini_sparkify_event_data.json* is the small dataset used for experimentation
 - *Comparison.png* is the data visualization created with the small dataset
 - *Sparkify.ipynb* is the jupyter notebook created on small dataset
+- *Sparkify.html* is the html version of the above notebook
+- *FULL_Sparkify.ipynb* is the jupyter notebook created on the full 12gb dataset
+- *FULL_Sparkify.html* is the html version of the above notebook

 ## Libraries Used
 - Findspark**